Charlie9009/CI_PP2_UPM/README.md

 * Balsamiq was used to create the project wireframes.

-* WC3 Validator, Jigsaw W3 Validator, Wave Validator, Lighthouse and ami.responsivedesign were all used to test the website.
+* WC3 Validator, Jigsaw W3 Validator, JShint, Wave Validator, Lighthouse and ami.responsivedesign were all used to test the website.

 ## Testing